Contact us on 01422 357792, or by email: firstname.lastname@example.org to request your FREE copy of Care & Support Bradford

 Park Care is a Yorkshire based family run company and have been providing hot and frozen meals for over twenty years.
-Park Care provides an exciting and nutritionally balanced menu - many meals are traditional favourites with some exciting new choices as well as an evening tea of a sandwich, dessert and drink.
+Park Care provides an exciting and nutritionally balanced menu - many meals are traditional favourites with some exciting new choices as well as an evening tea of a sandwich and dessert.

 You can order a Teatime pack to arrive with your lunch.
-The cold evening teas consist of a sandwich, dessert and drink for only £3.00 or you can have a sandwich and desert for only £2.25
+The cold evening teas consist of a sandwich and desert for only £2.40.

 A wide variety of special diets and cultural meals - such as Asian, Halal or African-Caribbean are available.
 You can also choose from vegetarian, diabetic, gluten free or modified textures for people with chewing or swallowing difficulties.

 Payments can be made daily or weekly by cash or cheque to the delivery driver.
 Alternatively a monthly invoice can be sent to you or a relative and payment returned by cheque, bank transfer or standing order.

 If you require any additional information or would like to set up a Hot Meals Service, then please contact: Support Options Team on 01274 434191 or email: email@example.com.

 Shared Lives schemes are designed to support adults with learning disabilities, mental health problems, or other needs that make it harder for them to live on their own.